peidacai/espresso-math.github.io/_posts/2016-10-13-General-Assembly-Project03_post.md

 ![skewed_sales]({{site-url}}/images/total_sales_hist_skewed.png)

-The histogram for sales per store in 2015 (shown above), demonstrated the extreme skewness of the sales per store data.
-There were extreme outliers with annual revenue of about \$9 million, however, the majority of the stores only raked in \$200,000 in 2015.
+The (poorly charted) histogram for sales per store in 2015 (shown above), was included to demonstrate the extreme skewness of the sales per store data.
+There were extreme outliers with annual revenue of about \$\ 9 million, however, the majority of the stores only raked in \$200,000 in 2015.

 With this in mind, median (instead of mean) was used as average indicator to better represent the average sales performance per store across IOWA.